Anon-Planet/thgtoa/guide.md

 I will therefore mitigate some of these issues in this guide by recommending the use of virtual machines on a dedicated anonymous laptop for your sensitive activities that will only be used from an anonymous public network.

-**In addition, You will recommend the use of AMD CPUs vs Intel CPUs.**
+**In addition, we recommend the use of AMD CPUs instead of Intel CPUs.**

 ## Your Operating Systems and Apps telemetry services: